Europe makes final push in talks to avert new Russian war in Ukraine

 It also marks crucial challenge for the Biden administration’s effort show that global democracies can prevail over authoritarianism and the defiance of international norms.

-Thursday’s talks follow a meeting between United States and Russian officials in Geneva Monday and a special meeting of the NATO-Russia Council Wednesday, the first meeting in two years.
+Thursday’s talks follow a meeting between United States and Russian officials in Geneva Monday and a special meeting of the NATO-Russia Council Wednesday, the first such meeting in two years.

 The OSCE plays a key role in Ukraine monitoring the cease-fire under the Minsk peace deal, an agreement designed to end the war in eastern Ukraine between Kyiv and Russian-backed separatists.
 The war has killed more than 13,000 people since it began in 2014, in the wake of Russia’s annexation of Crimea.